anze3db/blog/_posts/2012-03-13-my-plans-for-raspberry-pi.md

 * SSH "entrance" for my home network,
 * my IRC chat bot.

-The Raspberry Pi is ideal for this as it has a processor that can tackle all of these things and is completely silent, as it doesn't have any movable parts.
+The Raspberry Pi is ideal for this as it has a processor that can tackle all of these things and is completely silent, as it doesn't need a fan.
 To top off, it uses only a small amount of energy.

 And much more
 -------------